greenape/risky-business-of-asking-for-help/notes/README.md

 ## New measures

 This would make it important to monitor beliefs better.
 Should also add a population wide median measure.
+Also, shannon entropy measure.
+Looking at information/signal theory measures - perhaps this is a mutual information issue?

 ## Information sets